graeme-hill/crossguid/README.md

 * Added CMake build system.
 Instead of different scripts for each platform you can just run cmake and it should handle each platform (except Android which again is special).
+* Actual guid bytes are stored in `std::array<unsigned char, 16>` instead of `std::vector<unsigned char>`.
+* More error checking (like if you try to create a guid with invalid number of bytes).

-If you're happily using version 1 then there's not really any reason to change.
+If you're happily using version 0.1 then there's not really any reason to change.

 ## Compiling